-A blue card or exemption card is a card issued by the Commission for Children and Young People and Child Guardian (CCYPCG) and indicates that a person is eligible to work with children and young people in Queensland.
+A blue card or exemption card is a card issued by the Public Safety Business Agency and indicates that a person is eligible to work with children and young people in Queensland.
 By law, all foster and kinship carers and their adult household members are required to hold a blue card or exemption card.

 Some frequently asked questions about blue cards or exemption cards for carers:

 All adult members who live in your household will need to apply for and receive a blue card or exemption card before you can be approved as a carer.
 If you are already an approved carer, all adult members of your household require a blue card or exemption card.

 Regular visitors to your home may be required to obtain a blue card depending on the type of contact they will have with children and the regularity of the visits.
 This will be determined by rules contained in the Child Protection Act 1999 as well as our departmental policy.